Inejirō Asanuma: Assassination

+While watching the tape-delayed broadcast at home (preempted earlier by coverage of the Japan Series baseball championships), Kyōko Asanuma saw a breaking news scroll announcing that her husband had been stabbed.
+She immediately prepared a change of clothes for him and rushed by taxi first to Hibiya Public Hall and then to the hospital, where she learned he had died.

+Michio Ozaki recalled seeing a large banner near the Waseda University's literature department on the evening of Asanuma's death.
+It proclaimed "Inejirō Asanuma Has Been Assassinated!", leaving him stunned.
+He later recalled the televised footage showing the 17-year-old attacker delivering a sharp full-body thrust, after which Asanuma collapsed forward, rounding his back and falling with a thud onto the floor of Hibiya Public Hall.
+Ozaki and other students later visited Asanuma's modest rented apartment in Kōtō Ward to pay respects.
+A worker-like man greeted them with the words "Students, thanks for your trouble" and guided them inside, where Asanuma's wife and son-in-law Norikuni Nakano (then working at Fuji TV) bowed deeply to the visiting mourners in front of the body.

 Yamaguchi was captured at the scene of the crime, and a few weeks afterwards committed suicide by hanging himself while in police custody.

+Following Asanuma's assassination, protest rallies and demonstrations condemning the outrage were held nationwide, with an estimated 445,000 participants in the rallies and 370,000 in the demonstrations.

 Commemoration

 Asanuma's assassination shocked Japan's political establishment.
 Shortly after his death, conservative prime minister and erstwhile electoral rival Hayato Ikeda captured the mood of his fellow lawmakers when he gave a heartfelt eulogy for Asanuma on the floor of the Diet.
-Commemorating Asanuma as a "speech-giving everyman" (演説百姓, enzetsu hyakushō), Ikeda declared:
+Commemorating Asanuma as a "speech-making everyman" (演説百姓, enzetsu hyakushō), Ikeda declared:

 You made service to the people the core of your political principles.
 Literally running from east to west, you were constantly appealing directly to the people with unrivaled eloquence and unmatched passion.